SCHOOL OF BUSINESS AND TECHNOLOGY

-The major in Textile Development and Marketing prepares students for careers in sustainable fabric development, color creation, and management for fashion apparel and home furnishings end uses, with an emphasis on textile applications and forensics, global sourcing, and marketing.
-Curriculum below is for the entering class of Fall 2018.
+The major in Textile Development and Marketing prepares students to make a textile what it is – and make a designer creation look and perform exactly as it should.
+Students learn sustainable fabric development, color creation, and management for fashion apparel and home furnishings end uses, with an emphasis on textile applications and forensics, global sourcing, and marketing.
+Curriculum below is for the entering class of fall 2022.

 |MAJOR AREA||TS 111 - Fundamentals of Textiles||3|